camya/filament-title-with-slug/README.md

 Read the [installation details for Filament](https://filamentphp.com/docs/2.x/admin/installation) here.

 Below an example, where to put the new field inside your Filament Resource.

+- `fieldTitle`: The name of the field in your model that stores the title.
+- `fieldSlug`: The name of the field in your model that will store the slug.

 ```php
 class PostResource extends Resource